OUR ACADEMICS

 Accelerated High School

-The first semester is the student’s freshman year in high school and the second semester is their sophomore year.
-In the spring, our students take the California High School Proficiency Exam (CHSPE).
-The CHSPE evaluates whether a student has all the mathematics and Language Arts knowledge and skill expected of a high school graduate.
-When the test is passed, students are issued a certificate by the California Department of Education that is the equivalent of a high school diploma for community college entrance.
-Students can then use that certificate to enroll as full-time freshmen in the community college of their choice.
+The one-year program is the equivalent to freshman and sophomore years in high school.
+In the spring, our students take the California High School Proficiency Exam (CHSPE) which evaluates whether a student has the knowledge and skills expected of a high school graduate.
+After passing the exam, students can enroll as a full-time freshman in a community college or apply to four-year colleges.

 Enrollment in SVA’s Accelerated High School Program is open only to students who have completed all three years of middle school at SVA.
 Students must also meet SVA’s academic, social, and emotional standards to qualify.
-Please note that the program's availability is dependent on staffing resources and the number of qualified students, so SVA does not offer the accelerated program every year..
+Please note that the program's availability is dependent on staffing resources and the number of qualified students.

 This student production focused on cleanliness and respecting the caretakers of SVA Silicon Valley Academy.